 Sex Toy Safety 7 Easy Tips

+we think.
 We will share more information over time, but a great way to help with your safety is to follow these 7 easy tips:

 1/ Don’t Place Anything In Your Anus That Doesn’t Have A Flared Base